Skip to main content

 • Using wrong webhook secret

-• Calculating signature on modified body
+• Calculating signature on a modified body

 • Character encoding issues